Jump to the content

 Indonesia: A school for indigenous children

-"We Orang Rimba still lacks recognition from people outside of our community," reports Melak, 20 years old, "some call us" Orang Kubu "to mock us."
-In the Malay language, "Kubu" has a negative meaning in the sense of "primitive" or "stupid".
-The Orang Rimba live in the Indonesian jungle far from modernity, move from place to place and usually have no formal education.
-This makes them vulnerable: outsiders penetrate their traditional forests, pick them up and put on palm oil plantations.
-Again and again Orang Rimba are attacked, driven out and injured.
-Many do not know how to defend themselves, which would be possible, for example, by laws to protect traditional communities.
-“We are all the same.
-The communities of the jungle have their own customs, as well as people outside the jungle have their customs, «says Melak.
+“We Orang Rimba still lack recognition from people outside our community,” reports Melak, 20 years old.
+“Some call us ‘Orang Kubu’ to mock us.”
+In Malay, “kubu” has a negative meaning, like “primitive” or “stupid.”
+The Orang Rimba live in the Indonesian jungle, far removed from modern life, moving from place to place and generally lacking formal education.
+This makes them vulnerable: Outsiders encroach on their ancestral forests, cutting them down and establishing palm oil plantations.
+Orang Rimba are repeatedly attacked, displaced, and injured.
+Many don’t know how to defend themselves, something that could be achieved through laws protecting traditional communities.
+“But we are all the same.
+The jungle communities have their own customs, just as people outside the jungle have their customs,” says Melak.

-Education helps the children to enforce their rights
+Education helps children to assert their rights

-For him, education is the key to speak to outsiders at eye level and to be respected by them.
-He himself already had the chance to go to school: Terre des Hommes opened in 2005 and the local partner organization "Sokola" the "Sokola Rimba" ("Jungle School").
+For him, education is the key to speaking to outsiders on equal terms and being respected by them.
+He himself has already had the opportunity to go to school: in 2005 terre des hommes and its local partner organization, Sokola, opened the Sokola Rimba ("Jungle School").
 Melak started school at the age of ten.
-Today, ten years later, he teaches himself there.
-The school made it possible for many children to learn to read, write and arithmetic without having to give up their homeland and their identity.
-The lessons take place here in their own language, in a way that corresponds to the teaching and learning methods of their culture.
+Today, ten years later, he teaches there himself.
+The school has made it possible for many children to learn to read, write, and do arithmetic without having to give up their homeland and their identity.
+Lessons are taught in their own language, in a way that corresponds to the teaching and learning methods of their culture.